szymonpiechaczek/peopleDatabase/README.md

 # peopleDatabase
 Simple database in Java using OOP paradigm.
+People can be filtered by all of attributes.
+Some interfaces created.